caroline568/caroline-njogu-portfolio/README.md

 Caroline Njogu – Developer Portfolio
 🌐 Overview

-This is my personal developer portfolio showcasing my journey as a Software Engineering student, UI/UX Designer, and Founder of Cavaro Agency.
+This is my personal developer portfolio showcasing my journey as a Software Engineering student, UI/UX Designer, and Founder of Kavaro Agency.

 It highlights my skills, projects, and growth as I progress toward becoming a Full-Stack Developer.